your French knitting companion

 When You're Confused

-Check Ravelry notes: Other knitters often document confusing sections and how they solved them.
+Check Ravelry project notes: Other knitters document confusing sections and how they interpreted and solved them.
+A quick search of the pattern's Ravelry page often turns up exactly the clarification you need.

-Read ahead: Understanding what comes next can clarify what you're doing now.
+Read ahead: Understanding what comes next can illuminate what you're supposed to be doing right now.
+Context matters enormously in pattern reading.

 Tips for Pattern Success